1. Objectives and overviews

 2.4 Manage unplanned events

-The fund manager must have mechanism to respond appropriately and swiftly to serious accidents, incidents or events, or other changes in the company’s circumstances, and to ensure that lessons are learned and applied in future (to this or other investments).
-Serious incidents may need to be reported to various bodies (e.g. Company’s Board, fund’s LPs, regulators).
+The fund manager must have a mechanism to respond appropriately and swiftly to serious accidents, incidents or events, or other changes in the company’s circumstances, and to ensure that lessons are learnt and applied in future (to this or other investments).
+Serious incidents may need to be reported to various bodies (e.g. the company’s board, the fund’s LPs, regulators).

 Different circumstances may trigger the need for a fund manager to react to an unexpected event: